mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 **Use magic numbers instead of named constants in test code.**
 {: .notice--info}

-# Good test names are more descriptive than other functions
+# Go crazy with test names

 Good developers write function names that are concise.
-The names should be descriptive and clear, but the programmer still has to weigh a verbose name against the cost of writing it out every single time
+Given the option between the names `userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid` or `accountIsValid`, most developers would choose the latter (exception: Java developers would reject both names for being outrageously short).
+The first name conveys more information, but the second name conveys a similar idea and doesn't clutter up the screen or burden callers with typing a  The names should be descriptive and clear, but the programmer still has to weigh a verbose name against the cost of writing it out every single time

 ```c
   if (userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid(user_id)) {